 Medications are FDA approved enzymes derived from pig pancreas and have a special coating so that they will make it to the duodenum and small intestine, where alkaline pancreatic juices are naturally secreted. (*) Both medically approved and over-the-counter pancreatic enzymes, commonly called pancreatin, are designed to replicate enzymes produced by the pancreas.

 In addition, some supplement manufacturers along with their list of enzymes also include whole foods, herbs, nutritive ingredients or coenzymes in their formulas.
-These substances are believed to make enzyme transit more stable and potentially more effective for greater uptake of food nutrients.
+These substances are believed to make enzyme transit more stable and therefore more effective for greater breakdown and uptake of food nutrients.

 Interestingly, in one small non-conclusive scientific review, plant-based (microbe-derived) lipase was indicated to be useful over a broad pH range and comparable to animal-derived pancreatic enzyme supplements.